The History Of Los Angeles Southwest College

 Cox and her husband, Raymond Cox, married in 1941 in Bessemer, Alabama, and moved to Los Angeles in 1943.
 The couple were staunch believers in education and continued to seek knowledge in formal and informal education settings.

 Odessa Cox soon joined the Parent Teachers Association where she pushed for an improved educational experience for local students.
-Specifically, she worked diligently with her colleagues to change the image of African-Americans in state-adopted textbooks.
+Specifically, she worked diligently with others to change the image of African-Americans in state-adopted textbooks.
 This effort was the catalyst for a more than 25 year struggle to establish a college in South Central Los Angeles.

 After nearly two years of extensive planning, the long sought after goal was finally accomplished.

 On Feb.
-20, 1987, the college's Building B was renamed the Odessa Cox Building as a result of campaign spearheaded by Los Angeles Community College Trustee Marguerite Archie Hudson.
+20, 1987, the college's Building B was renamed the Odessa Cox Building as a result of campaign spearheaded by Los Angeles Community College District Trustee Marguerite Archie Hudson.

 "It feels so good to see the things we have fought for for so many years finally coming to pass," Cox said at the groundbreaking ceremony for the $7 million Technical Education Center.